fedspendingtransparency/data-act-broker-backend/APISubmissionGuide.md

         - `is_quarter`: boolean, false for FABS submissions
         - `reporting_period_start_date`: null
         - `reporting_period_end_date`: null
-    - Response:
-        - `success`: boolean indicating whether the file went through
-        - `submission_id`: int, ID of the submission that was created
 - For details on its use, click [here](./dataactbroker/README.md#post-v1upload_detached_file)

 ### Validate FABS File